Male breast cancer is a rare cancer that begins as a growth of cells in the breast tissue of men.

 Male breast cancer is rare.
 It happens most often in older men, though it can occur at any age.

 Treatment for male breast cancer typically involves surgery to remove the breast tissue.
 Other treatments, such as chemotherapy and radiation therapy, may be recommended as well.

 Products & Services

 Signs and symptoms of male breast cancer can include:

-- Discharge from your nipple
+- Discharge or bleeding from the nipple.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.
+Make an appointment with a doctor or other health care professional if you have symptoms that worry you.

 It's not clear what causes male breast cancer.

 Male breast cancer starts when cells in the breast tissue develop changes in their DNA.
 A cell's DNA holds the instructions that tell the cell what to do.
 In healthy cells, the DNA gives instructions to grow and multiply at a set rate.
 The instructions tell the cells to die at a set time.